 Ms. Stillman can be heard on several CDs for EMI, Innova, and other labels, as well as a film score for Kevin Bacon.
 Her recording “Odyssey: 11 American Premieres for Flute and Piano,” with pianist Charles Abramovic (Innova), has received rave reviews on four continents.
 Her recordings can be heard on Performance Today, Sirius XM Satellite Radio, and WWFM The Classical Network where she is broadcast co-host.
 She is a frequent guest speaker at arts organizations and interviewee on radio, television, and online media.
 Her unique project Syrinx Journey, a tribute to Claude Debussy on his 150th anniversary through her daily recordings of Syrinx on her blog, garnered an international following.

-As Artistic and Executive Director of Dolce Suono Ensemble, which she founded in 2005, Mimi Stillman has presided over its establishment as a highly regarded pioneering force in the music world.
-In addition to performances including venues in Philadelphia, New York, Washington, DC, Baltimore, Chicago, Rhode Island, and at Bard College and the premieres of 32 commissioned works in 9 seasons, Dolce Suono Ensemble won the 2013 Knight Arts Challenge for its “Música en tus Manos” engagement initiative with the Latino community of Philadelphia.
-Dolce Suono Ensemble enjoys a partnership with the Domingo-Cafritz Young Artist Program of Washington National Opera at the invitation of Plácido Domingo.
+As Artistic Director of Dolce Suono Ensemble which she founded in 2005, Mimi Stillman has created a dynamic force in the music world.
+With acclaimed performances and the premieres of 42 commissioned works in ten seasons, Dolce Suono Ensemble was Chamber Music America’s featured American Ensemble and won the Knight Arts Challenge for its “Música en tus Manos” engagement initiative with the Latino community. www.mimistillman.org